kaiachain/kips/KIPs/kip-xxx.md

 **Swap Fee Commission**:

 - Commissions can be collected from swap fees
-- Burn ratios can vary by token type (e.g., KAIA: 10%, CL Token: 5%)
+- Burn ratios can be configurable by token type (e.g., KAIA: 10%, CL Token: 5%)

 **Block Reward Commission**: